 Call Us (610) 328-3084 request service »

-the Philadelphia area of PA for over 30 years.
+Philadelphia area for over 35 years.

 The National Fire Protection Association (NFPA) and the Chimney Safety Institute of America (CSIA) recommend an annual inspection with sweeping and repair if needed.

 It is possible, and anyone can service a chimney.
 However, Certified Technicians undergo intensive training outlined by the Chimney Safety Institute of America (CSIA).
 They must pass a test given by the CSIA every 3 years in order to maintain their certification.
 This training and certification assures you that our inspection and sweep service is thorough and professional.
 CSIA Certified Technicians are able to recognize safety hazards not noticeable to the untrained eye.
 All of our sweeps are conducted by CSIA Certified Technicians.

 Certified technicians undergo intensive training outlined by the Chimney Safety Institute of America (CSIA).
 They must pass a test given by the CSIA every 3 years in order to maintain their certification.
 This training and certification assures you that our inspection and sweep service is thorough and professional.
 CSIA Certified Technicians are able to recognize safety hazards not noticeable to the untrained eye.
 All of our sweeps are conducted by CSIA Certified Technicians.

 The National Fire Protection Association (NFPA)'s 211 (Standard for Chimneys, Fireplaces, Vents and Solid Fuel Burning Appliances) is the standard upon which CSIA Certified Chimney Sweeps base their services.
 This standard now classifies chimney and venting system inspections into three levels – Level I, Level II or Level III.
 Each level of inspection has a specific scope of work and specific criteria.

 Click here to learn more about the three levels of chimney inspections.